 Clarification regarding a similar use case from the Sector Handbook:

 TypeOfInformation: “1” instead of “4”.
-Reason: the Sector Handbook describes the sending of a PR in its final version and not the exchange of PR information with other involved RA(s) for harmonisation purposes.
-The preparation of the PR is in progress.
+Reason: the Sector Handbook describes the submission of a PR in its final version and not the exchange of PR information with other involved RA(s) for harmonisation purposes.

 Regarding “ghost” PRs, the following scenarios exist: